Skip to content

 System requirements

-• One of the following distros -
+• One of the following Linux distros -

 • CentOS 8